ErikaFernandes/WeLoveLinux/README.md

 # WeLoveLinux

-  ## WebApp
+  ## Web App
    - Send command to Java Project (By Socket)
-   - Save Command ans Results
+   - Save Command and Results
    - Show result (When the command is a list)
    - List Command and Result saved

    ## Java Project (Linux side)
-   - Receive Command from WebApp (By Socket)
+   - Receive Command from Web App (By Socket)
    - Execute Command on terminal
    - Receive Result from terminal
-   - Send result to WebApp
+   - Send result to Web App

    <br />